Ohad-Raz/dsa-homework-01/README.md

 Animated Flower 🌸

-This project is shows an animated flower built using SFML in C++.
+This project shows an animated flower built using SFML in C++.

  Features
 - Animated sun and moon with transitions